AirBorneJaws/cse110-fa21-group32-1/specs/adrs/111021-decision on the source of recipes.md

 # {Decision on the main features on Recipe page -> auto-calculate servings}

-* Status: Needs more information
+* Status: accept
 * Deciders: George, Esther, Hannah, You, Ke, Eamon, Bagrat, Martin, Stewart, Tiffany <!-- optional -->
 * Date: {2021-11-10} <!-- optional -->

 ## Context and Problem Statement

-We were discussing ways to get recipes between, JSON-LD and API
+We were discussing ways to get recipes between, JSON-LD and spoonacular API

 ## Decision Drivers <!-- optional -->

 * Easy to implement if uploading 100s of recipes
-*

 ## Considered Options

 * JSON-LD
-* API
+* spoonacular API

 ## Decision Outcome

-Chosen option: Needs more information
+Chosen option: spoonacular api

 ### Negative Consequences <!-- optional -->

-* A lot of paid APIs
-*
+* Got limited calls everyday, else need to be paid

 ## Pros and Cons of the Options <!-- optional -->

-*
-*
+* easier to load recipes
+* easier to use the functionality
+* make backend set up easier

 ### {API}

-* Good,
+* Good, make backend set up easier
 * Good, because quicky set up with ingredients
 * Bad, there are a lot of paid API

-### {Default serving, user have to calculate by itself when cooking with multiple people}

-*
+* Bad, only up to 150calls/day

+### {JSON-LD}

+* Good, free and easy to use since all data are local
+* Bad, backend might be large, that will take up a lot of time